Solution Teams to Support Our Learners

 Students receive age-appropriate anti-bullying curriculum to develop social-emotional skills of children, including empathy, social problem solving, assertiveness, friendship skills, emotion awareness and regulation, and bystander/upstander behaviors.

-AISG NO BULLY System Social Vision
+AISG Social Vision

-What is bullying?
+What is Bullying?

 Bullying occurs when a student, or group of students, repeatedly try to hurt, humiliate, or get power over another student in any of the following ways.

-Physical bullying is when a student uses physical force to hurt another student (e.g. by hitting, pushing, shoving, kicking, taking a student’s belongings or stealing their money).
+is when a student uses physical force to hurt another student (e.g. by hitting, pushing, shoving, kicking, taking a student’s belongings or stealing their money).

-Verbal bullying is when a student uses words, images or gestures to intimidate or humiliate another student (e.g. by taunting, name-calling, teasing, put-downs, insults, threats and blackmail).
+is when a student uses words, images or gestures to intimidate or humiliate another student (e.g. by taunting, name-calling, teasing, put-downs, insults, threats and blackmail).

-Relational bullying is when a student excludes or isolates another student (e.g. through leaving them out, manipulating others against them, or spreading gossip or rumors).
+is when a student excludes or isolates another student (e.g. through leaving them out, manipulating others against them, or spreading gossip or rumors).

-Cyberbullying is when a student uses their phones, text messages, e-mails, instant messaging, the Internet and social media and other electronic or digital forms to bully another student in any of the ways described above.
+is when a student uses their phones, text messages, e-mails, instant messaging, the Internet and social media and other electronic or digital forms to bully another student in any of the ways described above.

 Bullying is different from conflict.
 Conflict is an inevitable part of life and can occur when a student perceives another student as being an obstacle to what they want or value.
 If students are in conflict but are not engaging in bullying, our school is committed to helping the students solve their issues or disagreements.